tcltk/tcl/doc/markdown/tm.md

 The requested package is **encoding::base64**.
 The generated partial path is "*encoding/base64*".

 After this translation the package is looked for in all module paths, by combining them one-by-one, first to last with the partial path to form a complete search pattern.
-Note that the search algorithm rejects all files where the filename does not match the regular expression given in the section **MODULE DEFINITION**.
+Note that the search algorithm rejects all files where the filename does not match the regular expression given in the section [Module definition].
 For the remaining files *provide scripts* are generated and added to the package ifneeded database.

 The algorithm falls back to the previous unknown handler when none of the found module files satisfy the request.
 If the request was satisfied the fall-back is ignored.